fyngyrz/aa_macro/feature-list.md

       * case-sensitive
       * case-insensitive
       * by integer at start of item
+	  * by ham radio callsign at start of item
     * append an item
     * change an item
     * output a list, each item wrapped in a style